-The abovementioned labeling requirements are enforced by the Costa Rican Ministry of Economy's Labeling Department.
+The abovementioned labeling requirements will be enforced by the Costa Rican Ministry of Economy's Labeling Department upon entry into force of the regulation.
 The Ministry of Economy is no longer approving or disapproving labels.
 Instead, producers and importers must comply with current labeling regulations.
-Significant fines await those whose products are found in the marketplace without a label that complies with the current legislation.
+Significant fines are applied to companies whose products are found in the marketplace without a label that complies with the current legislation.